Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Machine Unlearning in Linear Models

 \textbf{Learning Procedure} We consider the machine unlearning problem based on the fine-tuning method dividing the learning process into two distinct phases: Original Training and Fine-tuning (Unlearning).
 During the original training phase, we train a model on $n$ data points $\mathbf{X} \in \mathbb{R}^{d \times n}$ and obtain an original model $\mathbf{w}_o$ by optimizing $L(\mathbf{w}_o, D)$, where $L(\mathbf{w},D)$ is defined as the mean-squared-error (MSE) loss: $L(\mathbf{w},D) \triangleq \frac{1}{n}\|\mathbf{X}^{\top} \mathbf{w}-\mathbf{y}\|_2^2$.
 For the fine-tuning (unlearning) phase, we initialize with the original parameter $\mathbf{w}_o$ and proceed to retrain the model specifically on a subset of the remaining dataset $D_t \subseteq D_r$ by optimizing $L(\mathbf{w}_t, D_t)$, where $\mathbf{w}_t$ is the unlearn model by fine-tuning.

 Since we work in the overparameterized regime, where $n \textless d$, each $\mathbf{w}$ can perfectly fit the dataset.
-We can express each solution $\mathbf{w}$ to the following optimization problem:
+We can express each solution $\mathbf{w}$ to the following optimization problems for Original training (OT), Unlearn via fine-tuning (FT) and Golden unlearning (GU) respectively:

 Our goal is to evaluate how the fine-tuning solution $\mathbf{w}_t$ differs from the golden model solution $\mathbf{w}_g$ which refers to retraining the model parameters from scratch over the remaining dataset $D_r$.
-Existing work has assessed machine unlearning performance from various perspectives \citep{graves2021amnesiac,becker2022evaluating,golatkar2020eternal,song2019privacy}.
-In this paper, we focus particularly on the Unlearning accuracy (UA) and Remaining accuracy (RA), which refers to the model performance on the forgetting and remaining dataset respectively.
+Existing work has assessed machine unlearning performance from various perspectives \citep{graves2021amnesiac,becker2022evaluating,golatkar2020eternal,song2019privacy}. {In this paper, we focus particularly on the Unlearning Loss (UL) and Remaining Loss (RL), which refers to the model performance on the forgetting and remaining dataset respectively.
+These losses are defined as: }

-\section{Naive Fine-Tuning Methods Fail to Unlearn}
+\section{Naive Fine-Tuning Methods Fail To Unlearn}

 In empirical studies \citep{kurmanji2024towards,warnecke2021machine,golatkar2020eternal} and \cref{tab:motivation}, it can be observed that fine-tuning may retain the utility of a model but struggles to forget.
-In this section, we revisit this phenomenon, aiming to explain why the vanilla fine-tuning method succeeds in retaining the model's utility on the remaining dataset but fails to forget the targeted data it was trained on.
+In this section, we revisit this phenomenon in a simplified setting, aiming to gain a basic understanding of why the vanilla fine-tuning method succeeds in retaining the model's utility on the remaining dataset but fails to forget the targeted data it was trained on.